B safe B Well B Love

-In between talents, (if time permits) Oni will educate and entertain, delivering the classic poetry of Maya Angelou, Nikki Giovanni, Nina Simone along with Oni’s original poetry taken off her spoken word CD, Sister Wings!
+In between talents, (if time permits) Oni educates and entertains, delivering the classic poetry of Maya Angelou, Nikki Giovanni, Nina Simone along with Oni’s original poetry taken off her spoken word CD, Sister Wings!

 We can also open with a brief workshop on creating poetry and on how to develop your own style of performing OR what ever your talent is, we’ll have a great time, showin’ off and showin’ out!

 Length of Program: 60-90 minutes

 Maximum Number of Participants: 12 + up with audience.

 Venue Requirements: Cafe' setting.
-Electrical outlet, Microphone & stand.
+Activity Room, Music Rooms, Electrical outlet, Microphone & stand.
 Bring pen, paper and a fun loving, positive attitude!

-See "Applause" page for review of this program from Magee Rehabilitation Hospital Staff.
+See "Applause" page for review of this program from Magee Rehabilitation Hospital in Philadelphia, Pennsylvania.